mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

-Mixpanel supports stitiching user behavior pre-login (eg: traffic from your website, docs, blog) and post-login (once the user has signed up).
+Mixpanel supports stitching user behavior pre-login (eg: traffic from your website, docs, blog) and post-login (once the user has signed up).
 This helps answer questions like:
 * What % of site visitors end up signing up?
 * How much of my Purchase revenue can I attribute to a particular campaign?
 * What is the conversion rate of reading a particular blog post -> signing up?